Second order chiral kinetic theory under gravity and antiparallel charge-energy flow: Alternative derivation of

 \section{Alternative derivation of $J^\mu_{\two\eq}$}

-In this section, we derive the curvature-induced charge current $J_{\eq\two}^\mu$ in Eq.~\eqref{eq:JT2_eq}, from the thermodynamics of Weyl fermions in a curved spacetime.
-At the same time, such alternative derivations leading to the same $J_{\eq\two}^\mu$ ensures that the equilibrium state obtained from the chiral kinetic equation is the correct one.
+In this appendix, we derive the curvature-induced charge current $J_{\eq\two}^\mu$ in Eq.~\eqref{eq:JT2_eq}, from the thermodynamics of Weyl fermions in a curved spacetime.
+At the same time, such alternative derivations leading to the same $J_{\eq\two}^\mu$ ensures the correctness of the Wigner function $\calR^\mu_\two$ in Eq.~\eqref{eq:Rmu} and the equilibrium distribution function $f_\two$ given by Eqs.~\eqref{eq:f2} and~\eqref{eq:phi2}.